 If you are in need of a stand mixer I absolutely love my Kitchen Aide I've had for almost 6 years.
 You will also need a baking pan and some parchment paper.

-What can I pair with Irish Soda Bread
+What can I pair with this bread

 In my household, we eat Irish soda bread like it's a snack.
 I've also given it to my children during breakfast with some butter smeared on top or even some melted peanut butter.
 I've even gone so far as to slice 2 pieces and make a turkey sandwich with them.